tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated:230324 htacces1 updated:) Works great!
-- Updated: htaccess1 - Some old stuff gone, new theats added!, works great, norhing to see on google webmasters tools!
+- Updated: 230316 htaccess1 - Some old stuff gone, new theats added!, works great, nothing to see on google webmasters tools!
-- Updated: htaccess1 - Some old delated som new on.
+- Updated: 230316 htaccess1 - Some old delated som new on.
-- Updated: htaccess1 - At last, viewing css,js,php and so on = GONE!
+- Updated: 230314: htaccess1 - At last, viewing css,js,php and so on = GONE!
 - Updated: 230313; BBQ Custom codes updated!
 - Updated: 230313: wp-admin, with alternatives:)
 - Updated: 230308: htaccess1, minor errors gone!